Pampas grass (Cortaderia species)

 Glyphosate 360 g/L (Various products)

-Comments: Actively growing plants, before flowering, spring to autumn.
-Use higher rate on plants over 1 m high.
+Comments: Spray using a handgun or knapsack.
+Treat actively growing plants, before flowering, spring to autumn.
+Use higher rate on plants over 1 m tall.

 Withholding period: Nil.